 ALTEC continuously seeks outstanding teachers to join our instructional team.
-Our part-time lecturers teach non-credit classes with our language classes program, which is open to CU students, faculty and staff as well as adult community members.
-Applicants must be local (between Fort Collins and south Denver), as our classes are taught both in person and remotely.
+Our part-time lecturers teach non-credit classes with our language classes program, which is open to CU students, faculty and staff as well as adults from around the state, country and world.
+ALTEC classes have in-person and remote options, so both local and non-local applicants are welcome to apply.
+Applicants must reside within the United States and are required to present documentation confirming identity and eligibility to work in the United States.
 ALTEC hires experienced teachers who have a solid understanding of language pedagogy, can create a lively atmosphere to encourage student engagement both in and out of class, as well as are confident in or willing to actively learn technology tools and best practices for remote teaching.

 ALTEC levels correspond roughly to the American Council on the Teaching of Foreign Languages (ACTFL) levels accordingly.
 Please see our placement guide page for more detailed information on our levels, which are different than credited courses taught at CU Boulder.
 Syllabi for each language are coordinated by a Language Lead.

 |Beginning II||Novice High|

 |Intermediate I||Intermediate Low|

 This position is compensated at $1,850.00 per class.
 Compensation for summer sessions may vary.

 Sick leave is available for this position.
 Additional information can be found on the human resources website.

 Informal benefits include the ability to register for one ALTEC language class free of charge each term you teach, as well as the opportunity to apply for professional development funding.